Part Three in a Series About Asbestos Exposure in the Air Force – What You Need to Know

 At Chanute Air Force base in Rantoul, Illinois, which was closed in 1993, over 6,000 feet of asbestos-covered steam-pipes were removed.
 All that pipe insulation was above ground where it had become frayed by wear and tear.
 As the insulation deteriorated, asbestos fibers were released into the air, both outdoors and inside buildings, where it was undoubtedly breathed or ingested by hundreds of military personnel over the years.
 Additional underground steam tunnels spread across Chanute’s 640 acres, which still contain massive amounts of asbestos insulation in various states of disintegration, are slated for demolition in 2015.

-In addition to their housing, offices, eating and recreational spaces, Air Force personnel were exposed to asbestos in the following ways:
+In addition to their housing, offices, eating and recreational spaces, Air Force personnel were exposed to asbestos in many ways.

 Aircraft Control and Warning Radar Operators maintained and controlled numerous radar stations throughout the United States in the 1950s, 1960s and 1970s, all of which were built using asbestos construction materials.
 The Burns radar station in Oregon, which was closed by the Air Force in 1970, was actually declared a public health hazard in 2002 when high levels of airborne asbestos fibers, among other contaminants, were found all over the abandoned facility, both indoors and out.
 Despite signs posted by the Oregon Department of Environmental Quality warning of the extreme risk of asbestos exposure, the heavily vandalized base was a popular hangout for area teenagers before most of the asbestos was abated in 2004.

 In 1994 the U.S. Air Force developed guidelines for eradicating asbestos from its facilities and established requirements to “incorporate…asbestos management principles and practices into all Air Force programs”, according to the study.
-By then thousands of servicemen and women had passed through the doors of these bases and worked on or in its aircraft and vehicles, exposing them to the potentially harmful effects of asbestos fiber.
-These are the military personnel facing asbestos-related illnesses now.
+By then thousands of Airmen and women had passed through the doors of these bases and worked on or in its aircraft and vehicles, exposing them to the potentially harmful effects of asbestos fiber.
+These are the military personnel facing asbestos-related illnesses now including mesothelioma.

 Your country appreciates the sacrifices you made to protect and defend its citizens.
 A grateful nation should not have put its service members at risk for exposure to the deadly toxin asbestos.
 You will not be asked to sue the government or the military.
-We pursue compensation from the asbestos manufacturers who knew the danger of asbestos but used it in their products, anyway, to the detriment of thousands of dedicated service personnel.
+If we take your case, a mesothelioma attorney will pursue compensation from the asbestos manufacturers who knew the danger of asbestos but used it in their products, anyway, to the detriment of thousands of dedicated service personnel.